OrliMH/Anti_Spoofing_Model_Pruning_Ensembling/README.md

 4. Compare metrics and FLOPS:
 `python metric_compare.py `
 `python compare_flops.py `

-Here is the result of metrics before and after pruning for model A color 32:
+Below is the result of metrics before and after pruning for model A color 32:
 +------------+----------+----------+
 | Metric     | Before   | After    |
 +------------+----------+----------+